 Aasma didn’t return the smile.
 “Well, I apologize for my accusation and for grabbing it from you.
 I am . . . protective . . . of my image and identity.”

 Aasma nodded and then paused, as if she wished to say something else.
 Instead, she lifted her cup and said, “This needs sugar.
 Excuse me.”
 Aasma walked over to the condiment bar, looked back at her once and set about customizing her coffee.

 Amelia took a few steps toward the exit then stopped.
-This was the perfect opportunity for a trial run, to see how the device worked.
+This was the perfect opportunity for a trial run, to see how Morty worked.
 She held it level to her chest and aimed it at Aasma’s back, punched a number and hit dial.
 The spinning, pulsing circles appeared again then reverted back to the time display.
 Aasma’s information was now gone.
-Amelia dashed out the door before anyone else challenged her for brandishing the phone.
+Amelia dashed out the door before anyone else challenged her for brandishing it about.

 She trotted the three blocks back to her building and took the steps two at a time to her second-floor apartment.
 Her heart hammered in her chest, but it wasn’t from the quick pace of her walk.
 In her hand she held evidence of truth or insanity.
 She’d gifted that woman more life, in exactly the way Cue had showed her.
 Now, if she checked her life years balance—if he’d been truthful about that, as well—it should have changed from the twenty times she dialed it up that morning.
 Her fingers trembled as she punched in the code: star-seven.
 The screen swirled and flickered and gave her the answer: